Sam and Twitch: Twitch Williams

 Maximilian Steven Percival "Twitch" Williams III is mainly seen as the "brains" of the partnership.
 He is the one who usually solves or puts the pieces together in the rare crimes the detectives encounter.
 A brilliant mathematician who excelled at trigonometry, he has used his knowledge of angles to become an excellent marksman.
 A shooting prodigy, Twitch makes up for his small size with his ability to handle twin pistols with extreme accuracy and efficiency.
 He claims to have earned the nickname "Twitch", as Sam once said, "because he doesn't, ever!"
 In reality, "Twitch" was his despised high-school nickname, which Sam learned after intercepting a reunion invitation asking for "Twitch" Williams.
 He refers to Sam Burke as "sir", as throughout the years Sam has, time and time again, earned his trust and respect.

-Twitch was once married and has several children, but due to his busy schedule with crime cases, his wife eventually divorced him, and denies him custody of his kids.
-This had a great emotional impact on Twitch, but did not seem to hinder him from his work.
+Twitch was once married and has several children, but due to his schedule with crime cases, his wife divorced him and was granted custody of their children.
+This had an emotional impact on Twitch, but did not hinder him from his work.
 He eventually reconciled with his wife and since then does his best to spend as much time with his family as his duty allows.
-Twitch comes from a family with a proud tradition in law enforcement, his father and siblings all being cops themselves.
-Despite his reserved and soft-spoken manner, he is extremely passionate and proud of his job, in some ways more so than Sam.
-It is because of this that, despite his incredible intelligence, the apparent rampant corruption of the Police Department, which he works for, troubles him greatly.
-In some ways, Twitch is a little more naïve than the street-smart and more realistic Sam, and has had to deal with many harsh truths.
+Twitch comes from a family with a tradition in law enforcement; his father and siblings are also police officers.
+Despite his reserved and soft-spoken manner, he is passionate and proud of his job.
+The apparent corruption of the Police Department, which he works for, troubles him.
+In some ways, Twitch is more naïve than the street-smart Sam, and has had to deal with many harsh truths.

 Twitch has battled against many super-human foes such as Overt-Kill, a monstrous, mafia-hired cyborg.
 Despite Overt-Kill's seemingly bulletproof exterior, Twitch was able to defeat him with a single, well-aimed bullet through Overt-Kill's ear canal.